Nicholas Ray: Personal life

-As the youngest, Ray had been indulged by his mother and sisters, and now he was the only male in the family.
-One by one, though, his sisters left home.
-By 1924, Alice had completed training as a nurse, married, and moved to Madison, and, by the time her father died, Oshkosh.
-Middle sister Ruth had taken Ray to his first movie, The Birth of a Nation (1915), and she was the first in the family with theatrical ambitions—"stagestruck," as he later characterized her—but they were foiled by the family.
+As the youngest, Ray had been indulged by his mother and sisters, death had left him the only male in the family.
+One by one his sisters left home.
+By 1924, Alice had completed training as a nurse, married and moved to Madison, and, by the time her father died, Oshkosh.
+Middle sister Ruth had taken Ray to his first movie, The Birth of a Nation (1915), and she was the first in the family with theatrical ambitions — "stagestruck," as he later characterized her — but they were foiled by the family.
 She moved to Chicago and married a scientist, but indulged her love of the arts as an avid audience member.
 Helen too had performance in her veins, working awhile reading stories on a children's radio broadcast, then becoming a teacher.

-Increasingly unmanageable after his father's death, Ray was sent to Chicago to live with his sister Ruth and enrol in Robert A. Waller High, returning to La Crosse Central midway through his final year.
+Increasingly unmanageable after his father's death, Ray was sent to Chicago to live with his sister Ruth and enroll in Robert A. Waller High, returning to La Crosse Central midway through his final year.
 According to school newspapers and yearbooks, he was popular, with a good sense of humour about himself.
 He played football and basketball, and was a cheerleader, perhaps more social activities than athletic commitments.
 Debate was a greater interest, and he took elocution lessons, and then joined "Falstaff Club," the school's drama group, though not as an onstage presence.
 According to biographer Patrick McGilligan, as an adolescent he was "fundamentally restless and lonely," and "prone to long, ambiguous silences."
 This was characteristic of conversations with Ray for the rest of his life.
 Gifted with a mellifluous, deep voice, however, Ray won a scholarship to be an announcer at the local radio station, WKBH, for a year, while he was enrolled in La Crosse Teachers College.
 (Later, he would describe this award as "a scholarship to any university in the world"—a narrative embellishment typical of him.
 He reported that the summer following, he joined a troupe of stunt fliers, but also of working with an airborne bootlegger.)